joshrhoades/dotfiles/readme.osx.md

 - Prompt for "Are you sure you want to open this application?" will be disabled.
 - Locale set to en-us (language, currency, measurements, metric disabled)
 - Timezone set to Los Angeles
+- Time set to display in 24-hour format
 - Apple Watch and iOS Simulator added to Launchpad
 - Disk Utility
     + Debug menu enabled